-The contract should be permanent or for at least two years from both occasions: the date when your temporary residence permit expires and the date when the Migration Agency makes its decision.
-A probationary period can also be accepted, but it is up to you to show that the probationary period can be assumed to lead to continued employment, for example by providing evidence that your employer usually offers permanent employment after a probationary period.
+The employer should have notified the Migration Agency that you are an employee.
+The employment should be permanent or for at least two years from the date of the Migration Agency's decision, and it may not be subsidised by the state.
 The lowest income you need to have is a sum based on the level that is used to calculate income support (försörjningsstöd), plus your costs for rent, commuting, etcetera.
-For people applying for permanent residency under the Swedish Upper Secondary School Act, the new salary requirement that the government has introduced for work permits does not apply.
 You will need to find out exactly what applies to you when the time comes.
-Information about the current income requirements and other conditions is on the Migration Agency's website.
-The employer should also have notified the Migration Agency that you are an employee.
-The trade union should check your working conditions as well.
+The union should also check your working conditions.
 If you have committed a crime, it can mean that you are not granted permanent residency.

 If you are under the age of 25, you must have completed upper secondary school studies or vocational training to be granted permanent residency for work.
 It does not need to be the same study programme for which you were granted a residence permit, but it must be at upper secondary school level or an equivalent vocational training programme that would have been accepted under the upper secondary school rules.
-If you are over the age of 25 when your residence permit for studies expires, it is enough to have a job that meets the requirements.
+If you are over the age of 25, it is enough to have a job that meets the requirements.

 If your application for a residence permit under the Upper Secondary School Act is rejected, there may be an old deportation order that will come into force again.
-If you suspect that your application may be rejected, there may be things to consider when you apply for permanent residency: If significant changes have taken place in your country of origin or in your life, you can claim an impediment to enforcement or apply for a new assessment.
-If it has been more than four years since you received a final decision on your asylum application, you can submit a new application for asylum.
+If you suspect that your application may be rejected, when you make your application under the Upper Secondary School Act, you can apply at the same time to be permitted to stay because of particularly distressing circumstances.
+This may be possible if you have particular ties to Sweden and other strong grounds for staying.